kiboschool/programming2-w7-store-order-processor/README.md

 # Testing an Order Processor

 In this project, you will write tests that check if a program is working correctly.

-There are two steps to the project.
-First, you will read the code for an "order processor".
-Then, you will write a full set of tests that confirm that the implementation is working correctly.
+There are two parts of the project.
+First, you will explore the code for the Order Processor.
+Then, you will write a set of tests that check that the implementation is working correctly.

-## Part One: Understanding an order processor
+## Part One: Understanding the Order Processor

+Part of managing an online store is handling inventory.
+The store receives orders, and some code has to update the inventory.
+For this online store, there is already an `OrderProcessor` class that can update the inventory based on the orders that come in.

+This store has 3 types of merchandise: `jacket`, `slacks`, and `pair_of_shoes`.

+There are 3 brands the store sells, `fruche`, `onalaja` and `kente`.

+The store starts with a quantity of 20 of each of the different items for each brand.
+So, in the beginning, there will be

+- 20 Fruche jackets
+- 20 Onalaja jackets
+- 20 Kente jackets
+- 20 Fruche slacks
+- 20 Onalaja slacks
+- 20 Fruche pair\_of\_shoes
+- 20 Onalaja pair\_of\_shoes
+- 20 Kente pair\_of\_shoes

+For simplicity, this project won't connect to a database or persist the results to a file - it will just print the results.

-Imagine that you are working on server code for an online store.
-The other parts of the program send the OrderProcessor a json file with an order, and the order processor interprets it and deducts from the inventory.
+The other parts of the program send the `OrderProcessor` a json file with an order, and the order processor interprets it and deducts from the inventory.

+An order is a JSON list of objects with a `type`, `brand`, and `quantity`.

-An example order looks like this,
+An example order looks like this:

 ```json
 [